PartialVolume/shredos.x86_64/README.md

 **16:9 aspect ratio resolutions:**
 		1024×576, 1152×648, 1280×720, 1366×768, 1600×900, 1920×1080, 2560×1440 and 3840×2160.

-Add the command `gfxpayload=1280x1024x16` prior to the kernel command line, changing the resolution as required for your hardware/monitor.
+Add the command `set gfxpayload=1024x768x16` prior to the kernel command line, changing the resolution as required for your hardware/monitor.
 See the example below:
 ```
 set default="0"
 set timeout="0"
-gfxpayload=1280x1024x16
+set gfxpayload=1024x768x16
 menuentry "shredos" {
 	linux /boot/shredos console=tty3 loglevel=3
 }